-This course deals with the study of pathophysiology of common major diseases of the renal and urinary clinical system, their presentations, diagnostic investigations and the various approaches for treatment.
+This course deals with the study of pathophysiology of common major diseases of the renal and urinary their clinical presentations, diagnostic investigations and the various approaches for treatment.
 The emphasis is on understanding pathophysiological mechanisms rather than on memorizing clinical details.
 Learning objectives in this course support understanding of the consequences of disease and their management during clinical clerkships.